Uranium Energy Corp (UEC) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price suggested by analysts for UEC is $7.02, which is $0.86 above the current market price.
-The public float for UEC is 378.94M, and currently, shorts hold a 10.61% of that float.
-The average trading volume for UEC on November 17, 2023 was 8.37M shares.
+The average price point forecasted by analysts for Uranium Energy Corp (UEC) is $7.02, which is $0.58 above the current market price.
+The public float for UEC is 377.04M, and currently, short sellers hold a 10.67% ratio of that float.
+The average trading volume of UEC on November 21, 2023 was 8.53M shares.

 UEC’s Market Performance

-UEC stock saw an increase of 10.79% in the past week, with a monthly gain of 16.89% and a quarterly increase of 60.00%.
-The volatility ratio for the week is 5.14%, and the volatility levels for the last 30 days are 5.15% for Uranium Energy Corp (UEC).
-The simple moving average for the past 20 days is 8.15% for UEC’s stock, with a 61.84% simple moving average for the past 200 days.
+UEC stock saw an increase of 7.87% in the past week, with a monthly gain of 21.05% and a quarterly increase of 54.81%.
+The volatility ratio for the week is 3.76%, and the volatility levels for the last 30 days are 4.92% for Uranium Energy Corp (UEC).
+The simple moving average for the last 20 days is 11.25% for UEC stock, with a simple moving average of 68.27% for the last 200 days.

 Analysts’ Opinion of UEC